JConan/fm-memory-game-challenge/README.md

 - jest.advanceTimersByTime

 Hooks useRef where really usefull because I need to work with the same timer instance when displaying the Menu or restarting the game.

+### Continued development

+Reorganize the state management and use XState where I feel it to be quite revelant in this use case.

 ### Useful resources